robcarver17/pysystemtrade/docs/production.md

 - inter_spread_order: False
 - algo_to_use: the location of the algo that will be used to execute the order

-If we are trading FORCED, we will create a single spread contract order:
+If we are trading Force, we will create a single spread contract order:

 - instrument/strategy: Strategy is _ROLL_PSEUDO_STRATEGY
 - contract date (length 2)